catsm7/catsm7/README.md

 An Early Career Professional with a strong focus on Computer Science and Human-Computer Interaction aka Holistic Devsigner.
 My expertise spans technology policy, user research, CS outreach, program management, and software development.
 I am dedicated to fostering innovation and significant change through accessible structural solutions.

-- 🔭 I’m currently working as an Architect on the HR IT Security Team
+- 🔭 I’m currently working as an Enterprise Architect on the Architecture Management Process and Governance Team
 - ⚡  Working at Ford Motor Company
 - 🌱 Currently learning CyberSecurity Concepts
 - 👯 Seeking to collaborate on accessibility and equity projects